 Carthage College is a private, religious school in a suburban setting in Kenosha, Wisconsin.
-Carthage College was founded in 1847 and now enrolls around 2,767 students a year, including 2,641 undergrads.
-Carthage College offers housing for up to 1,775 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+Carthage College was founded in 1847 and the school currently enrolls around 2,748 students a year, which includes 2,637 undergraduate students.
+Carthage College ensures on-campus housing for up to 1,775 students.
+Most students live in off campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Carthage College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Excited for Greek life?
 Carthage College has fraternities and sororities.